 The loop electrosurgical excision procedure (LEEP) uses a thin, low-voltage electrified wire loop to cut out abnormal tissue.
 A LEEP can cut away abnormal cervical tissue and remove abnormal tissue high in the cervical canal.
 The physician uses a colposcope to identify the abnormal areas of the cervix.
 Numbing medication is injected into the cervix with a needle.
 When the cervix is anesthetized, a small segment at its end is removed with a hot wire shaped in a loop.
 This wire carries electrical energy to cauterize tissue and reduce bleeding as it passes through.
 Medication is applied to the cervix to stop the bleeding and promote healing.

-Cervical cryosurgery is the use of extreme cold to freeze areas of the cervix.
-This procedure is done to destroy and remove abnormal cells of the cervix, particularly precancerous cells and it typically for smaller numbers of irregular cells.
+Cervical cryosurgery is a cervical procedure involving the use of extreme cold to freeze areas of the cervix.
+This cervical procedure is done to destroy and remove abnormal cells of the cervix, particularly precancerous cells and it typically for smaller numbers of irregular cells.
 A speculum is inserted into the vagina to hold it open and the cryosurgery probe is inserted into the vagina.
 Nitrous oxide makes the tip extremely cold.
 The tip is touched to abnormal areas on the cervix.
 It is held there for a few minutes; slight cramping may be experienced.
 The tip is removed, which allows the tissue to return to its normal temperature over the course of 3-5 minutes.
 This freezing and thawing cycle may be repeated several times for each abnormal area on the cervix.
 Recovery time is approximately 10 to 15 minutes.

 The cervix is a cylinder-shaped neck of tissue that connects the vagina and uterus.
 Located at the lowermost portion of the uterus, the cervix is composed primarily of fibromuscular tissue.
 It is typically 1 inch long.